← Back to resources

 How to Tell Which Salesperson Is Dropping Your Leads

 If leads share one WhatsApp number, you can't see who's letting them go cold.
-Here's how to give every lead an owner — and finally see where your team leaks.
+Here's how to give every lead an owner, read the scoreboard, and fix the leak — including the one that isn't a person.

 If your renovation leads land in a shared WhatsApp number, here's a question you probably can't answer: which of your salespeople is quietly letting leads go cold?